rdicosmo/updateswh/CONTRIBUTING.md

  - retrieve the value of the `pushed_at` field in the JSON document returned by the call
 ### GitLab
 On a GitLab instance, we can proceed almost in the same way (see [the GitLab documentation](https://docs.gitlab.com/ee/api/projects.html#get-single-project)), with the following differences
- - the call to the API must [path encode the entity/repository slug](https://docs.gitlab.com/ee/api/index.html#namespaced-path-encoding), and we
+ - the call to the API must [path encode the entity/repository slug](https://docs.gitlab.com/ee/api/index.html#namespaced-path-encoding)
  - the last modification is in the `last_activity_at` field

 ### Special prefixes